saurabhnm/ExampleProject/README.md

 --Be able to write a basic function that uses jQuery

+--Be able to follow instructions and look at code and create something similar

+--Be able to write code that reads like English

 If you think you have this abilities, please go to the test page for your instructions.